-Here is a quick guide to help you understand how the towing system works, as well as the corresponding costs.
+With that in mind, we have created a quick guide to help you understand how the towing system works in the Philippines as well as what to expect in terms of corresponding costs.

 What circumstances can you be towed?

-First things first, there are certain instances where you will be towed because of certain violations.
-The Metro Manila Development Authority (MMDA) will not tow your vehicle without a valid reason.
+Where there can be multiple causes why your vehicle needs to be towed, one of the more popular reasons why your vehicle could get towed is because you have committed a violation or parked it illegally.
+It is important to note that the Metro Manila Development Authority (MMDA) will not tow your vehicle without a valid reason.
 There are certain laws and ordinances that you might have unintentionally broken.
-An example of this is a stalled vehicle, which means your vehicle cannot move under its own power and will need to be taken off the road.
+An example of this is a stalled vehicle, which means your vehicle cannot move on its own and will need to be taken off the road.

-Another example is when your car is involved in an accident and cannot move on its own.
+Another example of your vehicle being needed to be towed is when it is involved in an accident and cannot move on its own.
 This, however, falls into a different category and will not necessarily have to pay for being towed.

-The MMDA has two kinds of tow trucks in its fleet.
+Moving back to the MMDA and its tow truck fleet, it is important to remember the government agency has two kinds of tow trucks in its fleet.
 The first is the road emergency group of trucks, these trucks will tow your car only in the case of a crash.
 These tow trucks will tow you free of charge.

-For private towing companies, you can hire them to tow your vehicle from one place to another.
+For those who need to have their vehicles transported via private towing companies, you will have to hire them directly to bring your vehicle from one place to another.
 This is beneficial for those who need a specialized kind of transport for their vehicles.
-Private towing companies may charge similarly to MMDA’s rates but their fees per kilometer over a certain threshold differ.
+Private towing companies may charge similarly to MMDA’s rates but their fees per kilometer over a certain threshold may differ.

 Standard rates for a vehicle being towed